In this short article, I explain why I teach colored pencil drawing.

 Or reach their artistic goals more quickly and without the detours I experienced.

 If even one new artist succeeds because of something they learned here, then all my work—including the mistakes—has been worth it.

-From the beginning, my online colored pencil courses have been designed to provide to you what I wish I’d had years ago.
+From the beginning, my blog posts, tutorials, and one-to-one classes have been designed to provide to you what I wish I’d had years ago.
+What was it?
 Personalized instruction on the subject and style of my choice offered by someone whose work I admired and wanted to emulate.